krzylag/weblibrarian/readme.txt

 to read the subsection titled "User Role Setup" in the "Installation and basic setup" section *carefully* and to be sure you understand it fully.

+= How  stylesheet  (CSS)  selectors can I use to modify the  appearence of the front end? =

+This is described in the appendix of the user manual.

 = Something does not work.
 What should I do? =

 Submit a bug at [Deepwoods Software's Bugzilla][bugreport].